brando90/brandomiranda/index.md

 Brando Miranda is a current Ph.D.
 Student at Stanford University under the supervision of Professor Sanmi Koyejo in the Department of Computer Science at Stanford at the [STAIR (Safe and Trustworthy AI) research group](https://cs.stanford.edu/~sanmi/index.html).
 Miranda’s research interests lie in data-centric machine learning for foundation models, meta-learning, machine learning for theorem proving, and human & brain-inspired Artificial Intelligence (AI).
 Miranda is more than a researcher, he is an innovator, communicator -- passionate about the future.
-Thus, he has worked as a Machine Learning advisor at Morph Labs --  where he was a key contributor to developing the Morph Prover, a frontier model for verified programming and has also advise Wise (Stanford startup focused on transforming sales with AI).
+Thus, he has worked as a Machine Learning advisor at [Morph Labs](https://morph.so/blog/the-personal-ai-proof-engineer/)--  where he was a key contributor to developing the [Morph Prover](https://huggingface.co/morph-labs/morph-prover-v0-7b), a frontier model for verified programming and has also advise [Wise](https://wise-sales.com/about/) (Stanford startup focused on transforming sales with AI).

 <!-- Sure!
 Mira todo anda en mi LinkedIn o personal website.